usdoj-crt/beta-ada/_pages/law-and-regs/ada.md

   <p class="margin-left-12">(C) An impairment that substantially limits one major life activity need not limit other major life activities in order to be considered a disability.</p>
   <p class="margin-left-12">(D) An impairment that is episodic or in remission is a disability if it would substantially limit a major life activity when active.</p>
   <p class="margin-left-12">(E)</p>
-  <p class="margin-left-16">(i) The determination of whether an impairment substantially limits a major life activity shall be made without regard to the ameliorative effects of mitigating measures such as </p>
+  <p class="margin-left-16">(i) The determination of whether an impairment substantially limits a major life activity shall be made without regard to the ameliorative effects of mitigating measures such as—</p>
   <p class="margin-left-20">(I) medication, medical supplies, equipment, or appliances, low-vision devices (which do not include ordinary eyeglasses or contact lenses), prosthetics including limbs and devices, hearing aids and cochlear implants or other implantable hearing devices, mobility devices, or oxygen therapy equipment and supplies;</p>
   <p class="margin-left-20">(II) use of assistive technology;</p>
   <p class="margin-left-20">(III) reasonable accommodations or auxiliary aids or services; or</p>
   <p class="margin-left-20">(IV) learned behavioral or adaptive neurological modifications.</p>
   <p class="margin-left-16">(ii) The ameliorative effects of the mitigating measures of ordinary eyeglasses or contact lenses shall be considered in determining whether an impairment substantially limits a major life activity.</p>
-  <p class="margin-left-16"> (iii) As used in this subparagraph</p>
+  <p class="margin-left-16"> (iii) As used in this subparagraph—</p>
   <p class="margin-left-20"> (I) the term "ordinary eyeglasses or contact lenses" means lenses that are intended to fully correct visual acuity or eliminate refractive error; and </p>
   <p class="margin-left-20">(II) the term "low-vision devices" means devices that magnify, enhance, or otherwise augment a visual image.</p>

 ### Sec.
 12103.
 Additional definitions
-  <p class="margin-left-1"> As used in this chapter</p>
+  <p class="margin-left-1"> As used in this chapter:</p>
   <p class="margin-left-8"> (1) Auxiliary aids and services</p>
-  <p class="margin-left-8"> The term "auxiliary aids and services" includes</p>
+  <p class="margin-left-8"> The term "auxiliary aids and services" includes—</p>
   <p class="margin-left-12">(A) qualified interpreters or other effective methods of making aurally delivered materials available to individuals with hearing impairments;</p>
   <p class="margin-left-12">(B) qualified readers, taped texts, or other effective methods of making visually delivered materials available to individuals with visual impairments;</p>
   <p class="margin-left-12">(C) acquisition or modification of equipment or devices; and </p>